MoscaDotTo/Winapp2/winapp2ool/modules/browserbuilder/readme.md

 **Context**

-Some browser files live *outside* the user data directory (eg. installer logs, setup metrics.)
+Some browser files live *outside* the user data directory (e.g. installer logs, setup metrics).
 When a Chromium browser is installed "for all users", those application files live under `%ProgramFiles%` instead of the per-user location.

 **Intent**